kabasset/FewChallenger/README.md

 Additionally, given that the grid of positions to interpolate on does *not* depend on the mode, many spline coefficients can be computed intependently of `(l, m, n)`.
 Let us name `U, V_lmn` the knot positions and values, and `X, Y_lmn` the interpolated positions and values.
-Instead of computing one interpolant for each `(l, m, n)` and applying it to the `X`'s, we propose to compute a single interpolant for the `U`'s and `X`'s.
+Instead of computing one interpolant for each `(l, m, n)` and applying it to the `X`'s, we propose to compute a single interpolant -- or, rather, *resampler* -- for the `U`'s and `X`'s.
 A lot of spline coefficients can be computed already.
+Moreover, given that `X` is known early, only the knots which neighbor `X` values have to be computed, which is not possible with classical spline interpolation.
-Then, only the coefficients which depend on `V_lmn` must be computed to get `Y_lmn` for each mode.
+Finally, only the coefficients which depend on `V_lmn` around `X` must be computed to get `Y_lmn` for each mode.
 Iteratively loading `V_lmn` and computing `Y_lmn` for each mode allows instanciating a single interpolant.

 Unfortunately, we did not find a suitable library and therefore had to implement one: [Splider](https://github.com/kabasset/Splider).

-With respect to the original code, the use of Splider instead of GSL divides computation time by around 4.
+With respect to the original code, the use of Splider instead of GSL divides computation time by around 6.